jlobatop/GA-CFD-MO/README.rst

 unless otherwise specified.

-It can be seen in the next figure how a cavity mesh is obtained from some values It is worth noticing that the freestream and a considerable section of the cavity is made of squared cells:
+It can be seen in the next figure how a cavity mesh is obtained from some values.
+It is worth noticing that the freestream and a considerable section of the cavity is made of squared cells:

 .. image:: https://raw.githubusercontent.com/jlobatop/GA-CFD-MO/master/docs/cavity-mesh/cavity_mesh.png
 	:alt: cavityMesh
 	:align: center

 This folder is in this repository because cavity vortex shedding was another case which seemed interesting to control with genetic algorithms.
-However, the implementation was not possible due to time cconstraints.
+However, the implementation was not possible due to time constraints.

 cylinder-mesh
 ==============